sag13684/review_questions/README.md

        then only Questions are visible on the node page.
     4. Add Answers and Hit Save Answer button, Check email addresses added in step 2 for Answer details.
+    5. To see Answer entities submissions, Verify the user role has permission "Administer Answers Entities" and Go to "/review-questions/submissions".